 With it’s deep tap root, comfrey is great for breaking up heavy clay soil.

 The natural healing properties of comfrey are due to it’s high levels of allantoin, which promotes cell growth.
 Allantoin is found in the placenta of pregnant mothers, helping her baby grow from just a few cells to fully formed human being in just 9 months.
 It is also found in mother’s milk to aid in rapid infant growth.
+The leaves also contain rosmarinic acid to help relieve pain & inflammation.
 The leaves harvested in early spring before the flowers open, contain the highest alkaloid content, making it the ideal time for a medicinal harvest.

-Comfrey has been scientifically proven to be toxic to the liver in high enough amounts when ingested, so comfrey should only be used topically.
-You should not use on broken skin or if you are pregnant, nursing or on certain medications.
+Comfrey has been scientifically shown to be toxic to the liver in high enough amounts when taken orally, so comfrey should only be used topically unless you are under the care of an experienced herbalist.
+You should not use on large open wounds or if you are pregnant, nursing, have liver disease, or on certain medications.

 A simple healing salve